ERAs - Notes on Chassis Technical History and Specification

 In mid-1948 Reg Parnell fitted a two litre engine, which was at first retained when the car was sold to Peter Bell later in 1948.

-The two litre engine was then refitted for the 1951 season and the car has had a two litre engine ever since.
+The two litre engine was then refitted for the 1951 season which the car has retained ever since.

 R12B/C